BhagyeshPatil2004/Polyglot-Escape/README.md

 ---

-## 🌟 Why This(The Lingo.dev Integration)
+## 🌟 Why the Lingo.dev Integration Matters

-Most projects treat localization as an afterthought—a secondary feature bolted onto the UI. **In Polyglot Escape, Lingo.dev is the main character.**

-We turned a B2B utility into a core gameplay mechanic.
-The game is literally unplayable without the Lingo.dev SDK.

-We utilized the full Lingo.dev lifecycle to build a complete product:

 ### 1. The Magic Magnifying Glass (React SDK)
 The core gameplay loops relies on the `@lingo.dev/sdk-react`.